CarGamerYoutuber/sm64ex-coop/README.md

 # sm64ex-coop

-Unsanctioned WIP fork for Android and other open-source UNIX-like operating systems that are not supported by the normal `sm64ex-coop`, plus improved touchscreen controls.
-Online multiplayer mod for SM64 that synchronizes all entities and every level for multiple players.
-Fork of [sm64pc/sm64ex](https://github.com/sm64pc/sm64ex).
-Contains code copied from [AloXado320/sm64ex-alo](https://github.com/AloXado320/sm64ex-alo), [VDavid003/sm64-port-android](https://github.com/VDavid003/sm64-port-android), [VDavid003/sm64-port-android-base](https://github.com/VDavid003/sm64-port-android-base), and [porcino/sm64-port-android](https://github.com/porcino/sm64-port-android).
+Online multiplayer mod for SM64 that synchronizes all entities and every level for multiple players, targeting Android and other open-source UNIX-like operating systems, plus improved touchscreen controls.
+In addition to code from github parents of this fork, contains code copied from [AloXado320/sm64ex-alo](https://github.com/AloXado320/sm64ex-alo), [VDavid003/sm64-port-android](https://github.com/VDavid003/sm64-port-android), [VDavid003/sm64-port-android-base](https://github.com/VDavid003/sm64-port-android-base), and [porcino/sm64-port-android](https://github.com/porcino/sm64-port-android).

 Feel free to report bugs and contribute, but remember, there must be **no upload of any copyrighted asset**.
 Run `./extract_assets.py --clean && make clean` or `make distclean` to remove ROM-originated content.